Korn: Early years and formation (1989–1993)

-Before Korn was formed, three of the original members of the band were associated with the band L.A.P.D. – James Shaffer, Reginald Arvizu, and David Silveria.
-Originally consisting of Richard Morrill, James Shaffer, and Reginald Arvizu, David Silveria joined when he was 16.
+Before Korn was formed, three of the original members of the band were associated with the band L.A.P.D.–James Shaffer, Reginald Arvizu, and David Silveria.

+The group originally consisted of Shaffer, Arvizu, and lead vocalist Richard Morrill; Silveria joined when he was 16.
 When the band moved from Bakersfield, California to Los Angeles, Silveria dropped out of high school and Shaffer stayed in Bakersfield.
 When Shaffer reunited with the band, they found a manager and released an EP entitled Love and Peace Dude in 1989 through Triple X Records.
-L.A.P.D. released their first full-length studio album on May 3, 1991, which consisted of 11 tracks.
-The album was entitled Who's Laughing Now.
-After releasing two albums, L.A.P.D. broke up.
-They were also briefly known as Creep, recording a demo with a singer named Corey until Shaffer, Arvizu, and Silveria enlisted Brian Welch and Jonathan Davis to form the band that went on to become Korn.
+L.A.P.D. released their sole full-length studio album Who's Laughing Now on May 3, 1991.
+After the album's release, Morrill departed from the ensemble.
+The remaining trio were also briefly known as Creep, recording a demo with a singer named Corey before enlisting Brian Welch and Jonathan Davis to form the band that went on to become Korn.

-When thinking of a band name, someone suggested "corn", but the band rejected that name, so Shaffer had the idea to spell the name with a "K" instead of a "C", and a backwards "R", so the band's name would appear as "KoЯn".
+When thinking of a band name, someone suggested "corn", but the band rejected that name, but Shaffer later had the idea to spell the name with a "K" instead of a "C", and a backwards "R", so the band's name would appear as "KoЯn".
 The idea of using a backwards "R" came from the logo of toy retailer Toys R Us, for which many of the band members had previously worked.
-The logo was designed by vocalist Jonathan Davis.
-Silveria explained, "the music makes the name, because Korn's a dumb name.
+Silveria explained the logo, designed by Davis, "the music makes the name, because Korn's a dumb name.
 But once we get established, it makes the name cool."

 Korn rented a studio from Jeff Creath called Underground Chicken Sound, in Huntington Beach, California.
-While they were recording at Underground Chicken Sound, a crowd had been loitering outside the studio.
-The band began playing a prelude to a later song "Clown", resulting in a larger crowd gathering.
+While they were recording there, a crowd had been loitering outside the studio.
+The band began playing a prelude to a later song "Clown", attracting a larger crowd.
 Arvizu said the crowd gathered because it sounded so "different."
 Korn started performing at gigs in the summer of 1993, with members saying that touring was a "pain-in-the-ass."
 While in Huntington Beach, the band was spotted by Immortal Records A&R employee Paul Pontius.
 Pontius would describe Korn's sound as "the new genre of rock."
-In 1993, Korn released their first demo album, Neidermayer's Mind.
-The album had very limited printing and was not well received by critics or the public.
+In 1993, Korn released their first demo album, Neidermayer's Mind, which had very limited printing.
+It was not well received by critics or the public.
 It was released to record companies and to people who filled out a flyer given out at gigs they played for free with Biohazard and House of Pain.
 With this demo, Korn pioneered the nu metal sound, riffs, and rhythm.